 Duration of Status:

 Students on a J-1 visa are admitted to the United States for a specific period of time.
-This time is called "duration of status,” (D/S is written in the student’s DS-2019 form and I-94 card).
+This time is called "duration of status,” (D/S is recorded in the student’s passport and and on the I-94 record).
 “Duration of status” means that the student may legally remain in the United States as long as the student’s J-1 status is valid, which requires that the student’s DS-2019 is active (the ending date of the DS-2019 is a future date), the student is enrolled full-time and meeting all the requirements of his or her program of study, and student is obeying the J-1 regulations.

 Duration of status includes meeting the J-1 student requirements and meeting the regulations during: